MicrosoftDocs/PowerShell-Docs/dsc/msft-dsclocalconfigurationmanager-testconfiguration.md

 ---
 DCS.appliesToProduct: 'WindowsServer\_Dev'
 Description: 'Send the configuration document to the managed node and test it against the current configuration.'
-MS-HAID: 'cimwin32a.msft\_dsclocalconfigurationmanager\_testconfiguration'
+MS-HAID: 'cimwin32a.MSFT_DSCLocalConfigurationManager\_testconfiguration'
 MSHAttr: 'PreferredLib:/library'
-title: 'TestConfiguration method of the MSFT\_DSCLocalConfigurationManager class'
+title: 'TestConfiguration method of the MSFT_DSCLocalConfigurationManager class'
 ---

-# TestConfiguration method of the MSFT\_DSCLocalConfigurationManager class
+# TestConfiguration method of the MSFT_DSCLocalConfigurationManager class

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

-Send the configuration document to the managed node and test it against the current configuration.
+Sends the configuration document to the managed node and verifies the current configuration against the document.

 Syntax
 ------